Digital Audio Basics: Audio Sample Rate and Bit Depth

 If the system was set to a sample rate of 48 kHz and we used a 44.1 kHz audio file, the system would read the samples faster than it should.
 As a result, the audio would sound sped up and slightly higher-pitched.
 The inverse happens if the system sample rate is on the 44.1 kHz scale and audio files are on the 48 kHz scale; audio sounds slowed down and slightly lower-pitched.

 However, if this audio were recorded at 192 kHz, for example, frequencies of up to 96 kHz in the original audio would be recorded.
 This is obviously way outside of what humans can hear, but pitching the audio down causes these inaudible frequencies to become audible.
 As a result, you can greatly drop a recording’s pitch while preserving high-frequency content.
-For more information on sample rate, be sure to check this video out.
+For more information on audio sample rate, be sure to check out the video below.

-The bit depth determines the number of possible amplitude values we can record for each sample.
-The most common bit depths are 16-bit, 24-bit, and 32-bit.
+The most common audio bit depths are 16-bit, 24-bit, and 32-bit.
 Each is a binary term, representing a number of possible values.
-Systems of higher bit depths are able to express more possible values:
+Systems of higher audio bit depths are able to express more possible values:

-With a higher bit depth—and therefore a higher resolution—more amplitude values are available for us to record.
+Higher bit depths mean higher resolution audio; if the bit depth is too low, some information of the original audio signal will be lost.
+With a higher audio bit depth—and therefore a higher resolution—more amplitude values are available for us to record.
 As a result, the continuous analog wave’s exact amplitude is closer to an available value when sampled.
 Therefore, a digital approximation of the amplitude becomes closer to the original fluid analog wave.

-Increasing the bit depth, along with increasing the sample rate, creates more total points to reconstruct the analog wave.
+Increasing the audio bit depth, along with increasing the audio sample rate, creates more total points to reconstruct the analog wave.

 However, the fluid analog wave does not always perfectly line up with a possible value, regardless of the resolution.
 As a result, the last bit in the data denoting the amplitude is rounded to either 0 or 1, in a process called quantization.
-As a result, there is an essentially randomized part of the signal.
+This means there is an essentially randomized part of the signal.

 In digital audio, we hear this randomization as a low white noise, which we call the noise floor.
 Like the mechanical noise introduced in an analog context or background noise in a live acoustic setting, digital quantization error introduces noise into our audio.